nodejs/node-v0.x-archive/doc/api/http.markdown

 The HTTP Agent is used for pooling sockets used in HTTP client requests.

-The HTTP Agent also defaults client requests to using Connection:keep-alive.
-If no pending HTTP requests are waiting on a socket to become free the socket is closed.
-This means that Node's pool has the benefit of keep-alive when under load but still does not require developers to manually close the HTTP clients using KeepAlive.
+The HTTP Agent defaults client requests to using
+Connection: close.
 If you opt into using HTTP KeepAlive, you can create an Agent object with that flag set to `true`.
 (See the [constructor options](#http_new_agent_options) below.)
 Then, the Agent will keep unused sockets in a pool for later use.
 They will be explicitly marked so as to not keep the Node process running.
 However, it is